execas/execas.github.io/_posts/2019-04-21-the-elf-file-format-5.md

 ### readelf

-We can use `readelf -p <section name/number> <file>` to display printable string of a section along with their offset in the section.
+We can use `readelf -p <section name/number> <file>` to display printable strings of a section along with their offset in that section.

 ```bash
 $ readelf -p .shstrtab c1